 • Rock climbing

-Known as a gateway to Utah’s world-famous wilderness areas, the city doesn’t feel like a dense urban environment.
-Its valley location and sprawling layout give parts of St. George a small-town or rural atmosphere.
+Known as a gateway to Utah’s world-famous wilderness areas, St. George’s trails and parks highlight the serene beauty of the desert landscape.
+This city doesn’t feel like a dense urban environment.
+Its valley location and sprawling layout give many parts a small-town or rural atmosphere.
 Still, with a year-round population of about 165,000 in the metro area, St. George is large enough to boast numerous cultural institutions and shopping opportunities.

 Island Getaways

-Snowbirds love this barrier island off the coast of Georgia for two main reasons.
-For one, there’s a lot to do.
-For another, this former private retreat for the elite families of the Gilded Age is a nice place to do nothing.
+Snowbirds love this hidden gem off the coast of Georgia for two main reasons.
+1. There’s a lot to do.
+2. This former private retreat for the elite families of the Gilded Age is a nice place to do nothing.

 Jekyll Island, roughly an hour and a half from Savannah and even closer to Jacksonville, Florida, is a paradise for cyclists, golfers and horseback riders.
 Its classic coastal Southern scenery—featuring miles of beaches and Spanish moss—also offers a lovely backdrop for walking or relaxing.